 There's a lot to consider when switching to an electric vehicle.
 Many drivers worry about where to find charging points, as well as price differences between suppliers.
 Electric car owners unable to charge their vehicle at home or at work have to rely on public charging points.
 Charging a sustainable vehicle needs to be as easy and customer-friendly as possible.
 AXA is therefore working with swisscharge.ch to offer a standard charging price throughout Switzerland for the first time.
 In addition to the standard price, swisscharge.ch offers an app enabling drivers to find the nearest available charging point in real time.
 Charging points that are already being used or are out of order are bypassed.
 The costs are conveniently deducted from a registered credit card at the end of the month.
 It is also possible to pay with a physical charging card from swisscharge.ch or using SwissPass, however.

 In Switzerland, around a third of all CO2 emissions are generated by road traffic.
 With an e-car, emissions of carbon dioxide, noise, and smells are a thing of the past.
 Switching to an electric vehicle doesn't just make sense from the environmental point of view – there are many other benefits, such as lower overall costs.
-Don't let the price of an electric car put you off buying one.
-After all, electric vehicles are exempt from vehicle tax, which is equal to 4 percent of the purchase price.
-In addition, they are considerably cheaper to maintain because they don't need a constant supply of lubricants, consumables, and wear parts that keep having to be replaced.
+They are considerably cheaper to maintain because they don't need a constant supply of lubricants, consumables, and wear parts that keep having to be replaced.
 What’s more, charging a vehicle with electricity is cheaper than filling up with petrol or diesel, especially when a home charging station is used.
 Another plus is that there is more and more choice available, as almost all the leading manufacturers are now focusing more strongly on electric or hybrid cars.